ansible-lockdown/RHEL8-STIG-Audit/README.md

 ## Overview

-based on STIG v1r2
+based on STIG v1r3 July 2021

+Ability to audit a system using a lightweight binary to check the current state.

+This is:

+- very small 11MB
+- lightweight
+- self contained

-Set of configuration files and directories to run the first stages of STIG of RHEL/CentOS/Rocky 8 servers
+It works using a set of configuration files and directories to audit STIG of RHEL/CentOS 7 servers.
+These files/directories correlate to the STIG Level and STIG_ID

-This is configured in a directory structure level.

-This could do with further testing but sections 1.x should be complete

-Goss is run based on the goss.yml file in the top level directory.
-This specifies the configuration.
+Tested on

+- RHEL8
+- CentOS8
+- Rocky8
+- Alma-Linux 8

+feedback on any differences between OSs please raise an issue

 ## variables